Function for rendering sequence index plots with ggplot2

 might slightly differ due to differences in the underlying computations of

-grDevices::boxplot.stats
+grDevices::boxplot.stats and

-Note that ggseqrfplot
+Note that ggseqrfplot uses patchwork to combine

 the different components of the plot.
 If you want to adjust the appearance of